 **^^View important information |

-Home wireless plans aren’t nearly as widespread as NBN, but most of the major internet providers offer 4G or 5G internet options.
-Here’s some of the main telcos selling home wireless:
+Home wireless plans aren’t nearly as widespread as NBN, but most of the major internet providers offer 4G or 5G internet options along with some smaller telcos.
+Here are some other providers which also offer home wireless plans:

 Also known as home wireless internet or 4G/5G home internet, home wireless broadband works by delivering an internet connection to a wireless modem/router over either 4G or 5G mobile networks.
 Unlike the NBN, home wireless broadband doesn’t need to connect to a fixed line, and can be placed anywhere in your home where a power outlet is available.